tfabris/BlueGigaEmpeg/README.md

 Caveats
 ------------------------------------------------------------------------------
-This project only works with the empeg Car Mk2 or the Rio Car player.
+- This project only works with the empeg Car Mk2 or the Rio Car player.
 It will not work with the empeg Car Mk1 player.

-At the time of this writing, I have tested this project on a very limited set of Bluetooth gear.
+- At the time of this writing, I have tested this project on a very limited set of Bluetooth gear.
 So far, I have only tested it on:
   - My Honda Accord 2017 factory stereo.
   - Kenwood KDC-BT318U car stereo.
   - Plantronics Voyager Edge Bluetooth headset.
   - Onkyo TX-SR33 home stereo with Bluetooth input.
   - Etekcity EA-TR1 standalone Bluetooth receiver.
   - iHome Li-B33E7 toy Stardestroyer with a Bluetooth speaker.

-Some Bluetooth stereo playback devices do not have full functionality.
+- Some Bluetooth stereo playback devices do not have full functionality.
 For example, The Onkyo listed above does not display AVRCP track titles, and my 2017 Honda does not have controls for Shuffle, Fast Forward, or Rewind.
 As far as I can tell, these are limitations of the devices themselves, not problems with the BlueGigaEmpeg: These same limitations exist when those devices are paired with smartphones, too.

+- This implementation uses the default codec for A2DP audio, SBC (Sub Band Codec).
+This introduces a slight delay in the audio, meaning that the music coming out of your car stereo speakers will be slightly delayed from the visuals on the empeg screen.

-There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs when using the BlueGigaEmpeg on your particular car stereo.
+- There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs when using the BlueGigaEmpeg on your particular car stereo.
 This project is open source on GitHub, so that I can accept bug reports and code fixes from people with other brands of Bluetooth gear.

-This is not intended to replace the empeg front panel user interface.
+- This is not intended to replace the empeg front panel user interface.
 This only allows you to do things like press Next Track, Pause, and Play on your car stereo.
 The full menu and user interface of the empeg is still needed for all other features of the empeg, such as selecting playlists.
 So this module won't let you mount the empeg in your trunk, unless you also have a display extender kit from Eutronix.com as well, which would allow you to reach the empeg front panel from the driver's seat.
 Unfortunately, Eutronix.com isn't selling display extenders any more.
 I was lucky to get a display extender several years ago when they were still being sold, so I'm able to mount my empeg in my trunk with this.
 But if you don't have a display extender kit, you will still have to mount your empeg someplace where you can reach it from the driver's seat.
-(By the way, don't try rolling your own display extender by simply extending the wires.
-Special buffer circuitry is required in order to safely extend the empeg display, or you run the risk of damaging the empeg or its display.)
+  - By the way, don't try rolling your own display extender by simply extending the wires.
+Special buffer circuitry is required in order to safely extend the empeg display, or you run the risk of damaging the empeg or its display.

 Acknowledgments